Prayer Expresses Petition, Praise, Anger, and History

 Authors

-• The Observant Life (Book)
+• cover of the book The Observant Life

 The Observant Life: The Wisdom of Conservative Judaism for Contemporary Jews distills a century of thoughtful inquiry into the most profound of all Jewish questions: how to suffuse life with timeless values, how to remain loyal to the covenant that binds the Jewish people and the God of Israel, and how to embrace the law while retaining an abiding sense of fidelity to one’s own moral path in life.
 Written in a multiplicity of voices inspired by a common vision, the authors of The Observant Life explain what it means in the ultimate sense to live a Jewish life, and to live it honestly, morally, and purposefully.
 The work is a comprehensive guide to life in the 21st Century.
 Chapters on Jewish rituals including prayer, holiday, life cycle events and Jewish ethics such as citizenship, slander, taxes, wills, the courts, the work place and so much more.

-Rabbi Dr. Karen G Reiss Medwed, works in higher education, as a Senior Assistant Dean for Faculty Affairs and Network Engagement.
-Dr. Reiss Medwed's scholarship includes understanding the growth of the field of digital education and instruction in higher education, K-12 education and faith-based education.
+• Rabbi Dr. Karen G Reiss Medwed, is Teaching Professor emerita at Northeastern University.
+She serves as Interim Vice Provost, Academic Affairs and Initiatives for HUC-JIR.
+Dr. Reiss Medwed's scholarship includes digital education, higher education leadership, and faith-based education.
 Dr. Reiss Medwed was ordained by JTS in 1995, and earned her Ph.D. from New York University's Steinhardt School of Education in Curriculum, Teaching and Learning with a specialization in Jewish education in 2005.
-She was a Steinhardt Fellow for the four years of her doctoral studies.
-She went on to design and develop a Master of Education program in Faith-Based Education at the University of Pennsylvania's Graduate School of Education.
-Dr. Medwed has studied the development of innovative practices for digital learning and instruction and leadership in higher education.

 Authors

-• The Observant Life (Book)
+• cover of the book The Observant Life

 The Observant Life: The Wisdom of Conservative Judaism for Contemporary Jews distills a century of thoughtful inquiry into the most profound of all Jewish questions: how to suffuse life with timeless values, how to remain loyal to the covenant that binds the Jewish people and the God of Israel, and how to embrace the law while retaining an abiding sense of fidelity to one’s own moral path in life.
 Written in a multiplicity of voices inspired by a common vision, the authors of The Observant Life explain what it means in the ultimate sense to live a Jewish life, and to live it honestly, morally, and purposefully.
 The work is a comprehensive guide to life in the 21st Century.
 Chapters on Jewish rituals including prayer, holiday, life cycle events and Jewish ethics such as citizenship, slander, taxes, wills, the courts, the work place and so much more.

-Rabbi Dr. Karen G Reiss Medwed, works in higher education, as a Senior Assistant Dean for Faculty Affairs and Network Engagement.
-Dr. Reiss Medwed's scholarship includes understanding the growth of the field of digital education and instruction in higher education, K-12 education and faith-based education.
+• Rabbi Dr. Karen G Reiss Medwed, is Teaching Professor emerita at Northeastern University.
+She serves as Interim Vice Provost, Academic Affairs and Initiatives for HUC-JIR.
+Dr. Reiss Medwed's scholarship includes digital education, higher education leadership, and faith-based education.
 Dr. Reiss Medwed was ordained by JTS in 1995, and earned her Ph.D. from New York University's Steinhardt School of Education in Curriculum, Teaching and Learning with a specialization in Jewish education in 2005.
-She was a Steinhardt Fellow for the four years of her doctoral studies.
-She went on to design and develop a Master of Education program in Faith-Based Education at the University of Pennsylvania's Graduate School of Education.
-Dr. Medwed has studied the development of innovative practices for digital learning and instruction and leadership in higher education.

 Share This Post